 Classes are free of charge, but involve a commitment to attend all sessions.
 Please carefully review the schedule to ensure you can commit to the times and dates of the sessions.

-Class size is limited to 24 participants.
+Class size is limited.
 To participate in the program, you must complete and submit the online application.
 A limited background investigation will be conducted on all applicants.